aicenter/road-graph-tool/README.md

 - [PgRouting](https://pgrouting.org/), and
 - hstore (available by default).

+Refer to the [Prerequisities](#prerequisities) section for details on installing the required dependencies for importing data into the database.

 # Quick Start Guide
 After setting up the configuration file, your next step is to edit the `main.py` file to execute only the steps you need.
 Currently, the content of `main.py` includes Python wrappers for the provided SQL functions in the `SQL/` directory, an example of an argument parser, and a main execution pipeline, which may be of interest to you.